How to get in-state college tuition

 Regional exchange programs

 Some states participate in regional tuition exchange programs, which allow students in neighboring states to qualify for a reduced tuition rate at select schools.
+While it may not be as low of a cost as in-state tuition, it could still save you thousands.

 For example, the Western Undergraduate Exchange includes 16 states and territories.
 Students who participate in this program won’t pay more than 150 percent of the in-state tuition rate if they attend a school within the region.
+If a school charges the average in-state tuition for 2023-24, which is $11,260, you would pay at most $16,890 instead of the average out-of-state tuition of $29,150.

 Visit the National Association of Student Financial Aid Administrators for a complete list of other regional exchange programs.
+If you can’t find one, you may want to look into other options, like reciprocity agreements or student exchange programs.

 Reciprocity agreements

+Instead of or in addition to a regional exchange program, some states may have reciprocity agreements with individual states.
 For example, Wisconsin residents can attend public schools in Minnesota and pay in-state tuition rates, and vice versa.
 Check with your state to find out if there is an agreement like this in place.

 Student exchange programs

 Some colleges have agreements with other schools to provide in-state tuition for students from those schools.
+The National Student Exchange has more than 150 participating schools in the U.S., Canada, Guam, Puerto Rico and the U.S. Virgin Islands.

-You can stay at a host school for only one full academic year, but you can spend time at multiple participating schools during your college career.
+If your school is a member institution and you attend another membership institution you’ll pay either the hosting school’s in-state tuition rate or your home school’s tuition rate.
+You can stay at a host school for only one full academic year but spend time at multiple participating schools during your college career.

 Is establishing residency worth it?

 If you’re thinking about taking a gap year to complete the process, consider that it will delay your college graduation by a full year.
-This isn’t always a bad thing; a gap year could give you the chance to work and save up for college expenses and establish financial independence.
+This isn’t always a bad situation — a gap year could give you the chance to work and save up for college expenses and establish financial independence.

 Other ways to lower tuition costs